jacob-locker/simple-calc/README.md

 # simple-calc
-Just a simple calculator written in Compose for Android
+Just a simple calculator written in Kotlin w/ Jetpack Compose for Android